xapax/security/list_of_common_ports.md

 ## Port 25 - SMTP

 SMTP is a server to server service.
 The user receives or sends emails using IMAP or POP3.
 Those messages are then routed to the SMTP-server which communicates the email to another server.
 The SMTP-server has a database with all emails that can receive or send emails.
-We can use SMTP to query that database for possible emails.
+We can use SMTP to query that database for possible email-addresses.
+Notice that we cannot retrieve any emails from SMTP.
+We can only send emails.

 Here are the possible commands